 Whether you like to go places to scrap with friends, or you just like to travel, carrying your tools and supplies can become quite cumbersome, and you might have to pick and choose what to bring since it would be impossible to bring it all.

-If you are doing digital scrapbooking, you only have to carry your laptop (and the charger) with you, which is so much more convenient than boxes of supplies, even if they were well organized.
+If you are doing digital scrapbooking, you only have to carry your laptop (and the charger) with you.
+This is so much more convenient than boxes of supplies, even if you keep them organized.

 You have some physical issues